 Lumintop Tool AA 2.0 Copper EDC flashlight review: XPL-HD, 650 lumens

-Lumintop recently released the Lumintop Tool AA 2.0 Cu, they already released the Titanium version beginning of this year, (which I have reviewed in January on 1 Lumen.com, I found some performance issues, and Lumintop listened by releasing an updated version!
-Click here for the original Lumintop Tool AA 2.0 TI review.
+Lumintop recently released the Lumintop Tool AA 2.0 Cu, they already released the Titanium version beginning of this year, (which I have reviewed before, for 1 Lumen.com, I found some performance issues, and Lumintop listened by releasing an updated version!

 The Copper tool is an exquisite small, well-finished light.
 The main difference with titanium is just the material it is made of, and technically they are identical to each other.
 They share the same specifications and internals, but it makes a difference for aesthetics, thermal performance, and weight, and boy it is a beauty!